phalcon-orphanage/docs/en/application-micro.md

 <a name='responses-new-response-object'></a>
 ## New Response object
-You can use the `setContent` method of the response object to return the response back:
+You can use the `setContent` method of the Response object to return the response back:

 ```php
 $app->get(